mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 Before deleting the VPC, you should make sure that there are no resources associated with the VPC, such as subnets, internet gateways, and route tables.
 Additional steps*

-**Delete the Auto Scaling group**
-Open the Amazon EC2 console.
-In the navigation pane, choose Auto Scaling groups.
-Select the Auto Scaling group that you want to delete and choose Delete.
-In the Confirm deletion dialog box, choose Delete.
-Delete the launch template

 **Delete the launch template.**
 Open the Amazon EC2 console.
 In the navigation pane, choose Launch Templates.